Monkeypox FAQ

 People are infectious when symptoms begin until lesions have healed.
 This may take 2-4 weeks.

-How is monkeypox transmitted?
+How is mpox transmitted?

-Monkeypox can be passed from person to person in a few different ways, although this was thought to be rare in previous outbreaks.
+Mpox can be passed from person to person in a few different ways, although this was thought to be rare in previous outbreaks.
 The virus can also be transmitted through respiratory droplets, which means that you can get it by kissing, sharing drinks, or breathing the same air as someone who has the virus.
-You can get monkeypox through body fluids (it’s not currently known if it can be transmitted through semen or vaginal fluid) and touching the lesions and rash created by the virus can also transmit the virus, as can coming into contact with viral particles that may be present on clothing or bedding used by someone with monkeypox.
+You can get mpox through body fluids (it’s not currently known if it can be transmitted through semen or vaginal fluid) and touching the lesions and rash created by the virus can also transmit the virus, as can coming into contact with viral particles that may be present on clothing or bedding used by someone with mpox.

 Are gay and bisexual men at higher risk?

 This infection has occurred among some men who have sex with men in Europe, so public health officials have shared this association which was identified during case investigations.
-Monkeypox can affect anyone, however, and there’s no specific biological reason for men who have sex with men to be at any higher risk.
+Mpox can affect anyone, however, and there’s no specific biological reason for men who have sex with men to be at any higher risk.

 Like any transmittable infection, a higher “risk” might simply come from being part of social or sexual networks that include other people who have the infection.
 For cases that occurred in Europe, the World Health Organization has linked transmissions to two Queer events–one in Spain and the other in Belgium.

-How do I get tested for monkeypox?
+How do I get tested for mpox?

-If you have a rash on your genital and/or anal area, and/or on face, hands/feet, and other areas of the body, healthcare providers can test the rash to see if it might be caused by monkeypox or a different infection.
+If you have a rash on your genital and/or anal area, and/or on face, hands/feet, and other areas of the body, healthcare providers can test the rash to see if it might be caused by mpox or a different infection.

 How is it treated?